 Ultimately, finding the best fuel card company to partner with your fleet requires a bit of research on your end.
 Throughout the process, you should familiarize yourself with the websites of different providers, review their terms and conditions, and look for reviews from existing clients.
 These steps will give you a comprehensive view of their services and help you determine the best fit.

-As you search for the best fuel card company for your fleet, the key factors to consider are their locations and coverage, fees, customer service, fraud liability, and flexibility.
+As you search for the best company to provide fuel cards for your fleet, the key factors to consider are their locations and coverage, fees, customer service, fraud liability, and flexibility.
 Once you’ve narrowed down your options, take the time to truly get to know each provider.
 You should read through all the significant pages on their site, especially FAQs and their Terms and Conditions, to get an idea of what to expect in each scenario.
 What will your invoice look like?
 Are you easily able to contact customer service?
 You may even want to do a test run by calling the customer service number for each provider and seeing how long it takes to speak to a real person.
 If there are any issues with your account, it will be essential to get your drivers back on the road quickly without wasting time navigating through a complicated phone tree.

-Look for Second Opinions
+Look for customer reviews.

-Even if you don’t know anyone using a fuel card, you can find reviews to inform your decision.
-Some providers avoid placing these on their site, but they are still available online if you know where to look.
+Even if you don’t know anyone using a fuel card, you can find fuel card reviews to inform your decision.
+Some companies avoid placing these on their site, but they are still available online if you know where to look.
 The first place to check would be the Better Business Bureau (BBB), as they monitor for client complaints and give each provider a rating based on their performance.
 To find additional feedback, you can also Google search the phrase “[vendor’s name] rip-off report” which will bring up complaints from existing customers.
 Monitoring social media can also give you an idea of their clients’ satisfaction, and you should watch their account for a few days as some companies delete negative reviews or posts.

 However, as with all online research, you need to be wary.
 There are some websites that allow providers to pay for articles and positive reviews about their program, which then generate leads for their sales programs.
 Be mindful of these purchased reviews when doing your research and ensure you’re getting insights from real people by combing through these sites to look for paid marketing packages.
 If a company has to pay for services, you likely can’t trust the info on a website.